 The essay-format final exam will be cumulative in nature.
 You may expect questions based on all aspects of the course including readings, the text, discussions, lectures, group presentations, and guest lectures (as applicable).
 I may give you some choice as to the essay questions you answer.
-Questions will be posted on Blackboard no later than the last day of classes (December 9, 2011).
-Answers will be due at the Main Psychology Office (A275) no later than 3:30 December 16, 2011.
-Late exams will be subject to a 10% penalty per day, including weekends.
+Questions will be posted on Blackboard no later than the last day of classes (December 7, 2012).
+Answers will be due at the Main Psychology Office (A275) no later than 3:30 December 14, 2012.
+Late exams will not be accepted.